 - The Aspergillus Website – An encyclopaedia of Aspergillus for doctors, scientists, patients and their relatives.

 Join the network

-Join our network to receive updates including information on seminars, pump-prime funding and the network launch event in 2020.
+Join our network to receive updates including information on seminars and network activities.